Larshoifodt/SpendReport/README.md

 - Contract validity period (`StartDate`–`EndDate`)
 - A suffix-based contract key to differentiate multiple agreements for the same supplier

-This may look “non-ideal” from a purist data modeling point of view, but in organizations without integrated procurement systems it is a **practical, effective workaround**.
+This may look “non-ideal” from a purist data modeling point of view, but in organizations without fully integrated contract-to-invoice systems it is a practical, effective workaround.

 ### 3.1 Suffix-Based Contract Key